 EQ assessments evaluate dimensions such as self-awareness, self-regulation, empathy, and social skills.
 They help identify whether candidates can handle feedback, resolve conflicts effectively, and collaborate well.

 Skill tests enable organizations to base selection on evidence rather than assumptions.
 However, their value depends entirely on how intentionally and strategically they are applied.
 Simply adding a test to the recruitment process rarely leads to better hires.
+The most common mistakes when using skill tests almost always sit in the application, not in the instrument.

 Organizations that use skill tests successfully: